Teragron/Driftboss-AI/README.md

 ## Results
 - My personal score was 700.
 - As it can be seen from Excel Datasheet, the network does not give convincing scores.
-- The Epoch here means round of game
 ![excel](https://user-images.githubusercontent.com/54573938/132591690-36f1f8f8-d588-46e2-9399-d16d40c571f6.JPG)

 - The Score has been calculated with (Average of 10 Games)/(Standart Deviation).